Skip to content Exit mobile menu

 Baroness Sheila shared artwork created by her 13-year-old granddaughter depicting Mary's eye as she looks at Jesus on the cross.
 Baroness Hollins said of the drawing, "I feel that I'm being drawn towards something, being invited into a mystery that's puzzled me all my life.”

-Bishop Paul Tighe, Secretary of the Pontifical Council for Culture said, “We need to deepen our culture, to not be afraid to think about death, to see death as being ultimately opening up this question to us about the meaning and purpose of life.”
+Bishop Paul Tighe, Secretary of the Dicastery for Culture and Education said, “We need to deepen our culture, to not be afraid to think about death, to see death as being ultimately opening up this question to us about the meaning and purpose of life.”

 Archbishop Bernard Longley drew attention to the evening’s theme of accompaniment.